-There is one very important instruction that Jesus gives us and the apostle John quotes Jesus as saying: "If you love Me, keep My commandments" (John 14:15 NKJV.)
+There is one very important instruction that Jesus gives us and the apostle John quotes Jesus as saying: "If you love Me, keep My commandments" (John 14:15.)
 Jesus kept Godís Commandments perfectly without sin (Hebrews 4:15) and He wants us to also try to keep Godís law.

 In order to set the right example we must keep Godís Ten Commandments.
 Godís law is a law about relationships.
 It gives us the foundation principles of how to get along with our neighbors and our fellow man.
 (It also tells us how to have a proper relationship with God.)

 A good leader must be righteous and do what is right.
-How do you know what is right unless you base your actions upon Godís law, knowing that "all thy (Godís) commandments are righteousness" (Psalms 119:172 KJV.)
+How do you know what is right unless you base your actions upon Godís law, knowing that "all of Godís commandments are righteousness" (Psalms 119:172.)

 We all can detect leaders who have set a bad example.
-We all can recall our former president of our country who set a bad example.
+A lot of our political leaders set bad examples.
 But we have to determine in our minds that we want to set a good example and be a light to the world (Matthew 5:14-16.)

-Setting the right example is part of our character.
+Setting the right example must be a part of our character.
 Our character concerns our actions, behavior, conduct, reputation, and our moral nature and holiness before God (1 Peter 1:15-16.)

 Our third point is point "A" - Be Apprisiable.
-APPRISE implies communicating something of special interest or importance - to keep us apprised and informed of the situation.
+APPRISE implies communicating something of special interest or importance - to keep us apprized and informed of the situation.